Kate Singleton, Executive Director

 Upon returning to St. Louis, Lindsey worked as a preservation consultant, as Assistant Curator of Visual Resources in Washington University’s Department of Art History & Archaeology, and served as Board Secretary of the preservation nonprofit Modern STL.
 She is particularly proud to have authored National Register nominations for St. Louis’ last remaining upstairs bowling alley; the home of fellow St. Louisan Chuck Berry; and the home of Nathaniel C. Curtis, Jr., architect of New Orleans’ Superdome.
 She played leading roles in two award-winning advocacy efforts, one honored by Missouri Preservation and the other by Docomomo US.

-Lindsey moved to Austin with husband Jon Hagar, a designer for Forge Craft Architecture, in September 2014.
+Lindsey moved to Austin with husband Jon Hagar, a designer for Forge Craft Architecture + Design, in September 2014.
 She serves on the board of Mid Tex Mod, the Central Texas chapter of Docomomo US.
-Apart from her Great Loves of historic preservation and the St. Louis Cardinals, Lindsey is passionate about community radio, rescue dogs that behave better than her own, and finding a cure for spinal muscular atrophy in honor of her indomitable five-year-old niece, Tilly.
+Apart from her Great Loves of historic preservation and the St. Louis Cardinals, Lindsey is passionate about community radio, rescue dogs that behave better than her own, and finding a cure for spinal muscular atrophy.